 Things are pretty scary right now with everything that is currently happening in the world and we’re all looking for some sort of distraction to get our minds off it, even just for a little while.
 Instead of doomscrolling social media, why not get scared about something outrageous as opposed to something all too real?

-Halloween might be in October, but horror movie addicts know that spooky season never really ends (especially if you also love true crime).
-But the problem with horror movies is that they’re often pretty inscrutable: Character motivations rarely make much sense, and what are those monsters even doing anyway?
-What media scholars call “intertextuality” — how works of art refer to other works of art to give them meaning in specific contexts — is specifically important for understanding horror, in that some of these movies simply don’t make sense unless you’ve seen the ones that came before them.
+Horror movies aren’t simple, escapist fare, though.
+In fact, they are pretty inscrutable: Character motivations rarely make much sense, and what are those monsters even doing anyway?
+What media scholars call “intertextuality” — how works of art refer to other works of art to give them meaning in specific contexts — is important for understanding horror, in that some of these movies simply don’t make sense unless you’ve seen the ones that came before them.

-If that’s the case: what are the movies you have to watch for more modern films to be legible?
-We’ve put together a list of ten of the most essential horror movies ever made, and justifications for their cultural relevance.
+If that’s the case: What are the movies you have to watch for more modern films to be legible?
+We’ve put together a list of 10 of the most essential horror movies ever made, and justifications for their cultural relevance.
 Get ready to scream.

 Even if you haven’t seen The Shining, chances are you’ve seen much of The Shining in spoofs, gifs, images, homages, and parodies.
 The legendary cinematography of Kubrick’s 1980 masterpiece has gone on to influence almost all modern horror and the art of film writ large.
 Telling the story of a family tortured by angry spirits in a massive, abandoned hotel, Kubrick creates a menacing atmosphere that feels almost apocalyptic in scale and scope.
 Although Stephen King (the ubiquitous author who wrote the book on which the movie is based) despised this specific interpretation of his work, it’s clearly one of the few cases of an adaptation far outshining its source material.